CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 4: Industry Solutions Experience
 1. Select **Fabric experience selector icon** (currently set to Data Activator) on the bottom left of your screen.
 Fabric experience dialog opens.

 2. Select **Industry Solutions** from the dialog.
 You will navigate to **Industry Solutions Home page**.
 Microsoft Fabric offers industry-specific data solutions that provide a robust platform for data management, analytics, and decision-making.
 These data solutions address the unique challenges faced by different industries, enabling businesses to optimize operations, integrate data from different sources, and use rich analytics.
-Notice the three sections are like the previous experiences.
+Notice the four sections are like the previous experiences.
 In the Recommended section, notice the items:

     a. **Sustainability solutions:** supports the ingestion, standardization, and analysis of Environmental, Social, and Governance (ESG) data.